paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 (20) to provide specialized training to corrections officers to recognize individuals who have a mental illness;

-(21) to enhance the ability of corrections officers to address the mental health of individuals under the care and custody of jails and prisons, including specialized training and strategies for verbal de-escalation of crises; and
+(21) to enhance the ability of corrections officers to address the mental health of individuals under the care and custody of jails and prisons, including specialized training and strategies for verbal de-escalation of crises;

-(22) to permit tribal governments receiving direct law enforcement services from the Bureau of Indian Affairs to access the program under this section for use in accordance with paragraphs (1) through (21).
+(22) to permit tribal governments receiving direct law enforcement services from the Bureau of Indian Affairs to access the program under this section for use in accordance with paragraphs (1) through (21); and

+(23) to establish peer mentoring mental health and wellness pilot programs within State, tribal, and local law enforcement agencies.

 **(c) Preferential consideration of applications for certain grants** In awarding grants under this subchapter, the Attorney General may give preferential consideration, where feasible, to an application—